Frequently Asked Questions

 What is the healthcare system like in Greece if I am diagnosed with COVID-19?

-The Student Affairs department keeps up to date with the latest government instructions regarding handling and processing a suspected COVID-19 patient and will assist students with the procedure.
+The Student Affairs department keeps up to date with the latest government instructions regarding handling and processing a suspected or confirmed COVID-19 case and will assist students with the procedure.

 Are COVID-19 tests readily available should I feel ill?